 Walgreens offers free walk-in HIV testing at select Richmond area stores:

 Go to condomfinder.org to find free condoms near you.
-Alternatively, the Student Health Pharmacy offers a variety of condoms at the low price of 6 for $2.
+Student Health offers free condoms to students with appointments.
+The Student Health Pharmacy also sells a variety of condoms at the low price of 6 for $2.

 Plan First provides free birth control options, STI testing, and other services to women and men who meet income limits and other criteria.